yoisar/weatherinfo/README.md

 - 6. Type **docker exec -ti weatherinfo_laravelapp_1 bash** to enter to docker container
 - 7. Type **php artisan migrate** to migrate weather database
 - 8. Type **exit** and taht´s all!
-- 9. Open your browser and type http://localhost:8170 yoiu must see laravel welcome page
+- 9. Open your browser and type http://localhost:8170 then you must see laravel welcome page

 # API testing